 Youth who are currently boarding in metro area emergency rooms and are challenged with finding suitable services in transitioning back home or to a shelter, crisis, respite, or group home we offer Placement Coordination along with Intensive Transition Services.
 The goal of the program is to get youth out of emergency rooms and provide support during the transition and stabilization period and reduce the risk of return visits to the emergency room.
 Referrals accepted from:

 Metro Area Emergency Room Provider Counties: Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, and Washington Counties.

 Any youth up to the age of 18 years old or still in high school who are receiving services from a PRTF, CABHH, or metro area emergency room can be referred for services.
 Criteria for services include:

 - Provider at current facility where youth is residing is recommending youth to transition to a less restrictive setting.

 - Agreement from youth, parent and/or guardian to receive services and actively participate in services.

 The priority is to reunify youth with their families if possible.
-YCT staff will engage families early in the discharge process and working side-by side, equip them with the skills and resources needed to care for the youth.
-If family is not available, the team will locate other living options.
-Again, the team will work to build connections, establish relationships, and coordinate resources.
-Making stability during the transition the goal.
+The YCT team will engage families early in the discharge process and working side-by-side, equip them with the skills and resources needed to care for the youth.
+If family is not available, the team will support in locating living options.

 Youth Care Transition CONTACT INFORMATION